shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

  - Only V3.0 API is covered in this doc.

 ###Security Objective

--	Authentication of user
+1. Issuance of integrity protected Token
--	Validate the authenticity of the token
+2. Validate the integrity of Token
+3. Avalability of service
+4. Authentication of user (desired property is mutual authentication)
+5. Issuance of integrity protected token revocation list
+6. Auditablity of requset/response
+7. User data integrity check .. * username, tenant, domain, token_id length check .. * whitelist/black list check

 <a name="dfd"/>
 ###Data Flow Diagrams